WildYorkies/peregrinations-in-perl6/book/2-LearningTheRopes.md

 When you've fully browsed that site, come back.

+## Idiomatifyer 9000

+In this section, we're going to show some small programs and continue to implement Perl 6 idioms until it is properly optimized with awesomeness.
+The goal is to simply get you acquainted with some of these features of the language.

+###

 ## Reading Documentation

 I'm going to throw you into the deep end with Perl6, so you'll need a companion on this